gardener-attic/component-spec/doc/components/index.rst

 ---------------

 Each `Resolvable Component` has a `Component Type`, which defines the contract through which their `Component Versions` are published, discovered, and retrieved.
+Each resolvable component version may be declared as a dependency by other resolvable components.

 Gardener Component Type
 ~~~~~~~~~~~~~~~~~~~~~~~

+*since: `v1`*

 `Gardener Components` are resolvable components that reside in a `GitHub <https://github.com>`_
 repository.
 Each GitHub release is a component version and *MUST* contain a `Component Descriptor`